I want to be sure the Town is focused on supporting all residents while keeping the tax rate affordable.

 I am a lifelong Rhode Island resident.
 I was born and raised in Warwick, the middle child in a family of 7 children, my father passed away when I was six.
 Becoming self-reliant became an art form.
 Since I was a young girl I have always pushed for equal rights and fair play.
 I was the first girl granted permission, after a year of denials, to enroll in wood shop class at Gorton Jr. High School, the first girl to wear (scandalous) coulottes in 8th grade when the archaic dress codes were finally loosened.
 First female bartender at the now (sad) demolished Larchwood Inn.
 First female inductee and the first female President of the Narragansett Lions Club.
 Equal rights and equal treatment under the law for all are at the core of my beliefs.
 If the law does not accommodate fair play it's time to change the law.
 The "Do Unto Others..." adage guides my moral compass.

 I graduated from Warwick Veterans Memorial High School and went on to attend Boston University.
 I transferred to URI and graduated in 1981 with a B.A. in print journalism.
 (No fake news here).
-I chose South Kingstown to be my home during my college years and have lived in this community, with the exception of a couple of years in neighboring towns when my children were very small, ever since.
+I chose South Kingstown to be my home during my college years and loved it so much that I stayed.

 I enjoyed a long career working in the hospitality & tourism industry.
 I worked through college and beyond at the historic Larchwood Inn.
 Frank Browning, the proprietor, was a mentor.
 I learned a great deal about hospitality from Mr. Browning and about our community during my years working there.
 I still keep in touch with many of the people that were my friends and co-workers from that time.
 My 7 years at the Larchwood Inn made me feel like a local.
 In 1985 I began working at the Coast Guard House Restaurant and continued there for 22 years.
 I became the managing partner after inheriting a one-third ownership in the business due to the death of my husband, former State Representative James Kelso, in 1999.
 My partnership in the restaurant ended in 2008 and I was excited to become the Executive Director of the Narragansett Chamber of Commerce.
 The years at the Chamber gave me a new, insightful perspective on business formation, opportunity, challenge and success.
 I learned how tourism is cultivated and sustained.
 Invaluable learning opportunities abounded.
 I am currently self employed, happy to help small businesses with their administration, bookkeeping, communications and systems implementation.
 I have a thorough knowledge of what it takes to succeed in small business.
 The struggles business owners face on a daily basis - navigating regulations to understanding fiscal responsibility are now part of my acumen.
 Most importantly, surmounting the challenging seasonal environment that the majority of our local business face is tantamount to success.

-My three adult children Carrie, Erica and Andrew (they can call themselves “locals”) were born at South County Hospital and they are all fortunate enough to be living in South Kingstown with their spouses and significant other.
-They are homeowners, employed in strong professions, making lives for themselves that matter – what more could I ask for?
-My 7 year old granddaughter is currently a student at Peace Dale Elementary, beginning 2nd grade in the fall.
+My three adult children Carrie, Erica and Andrew, 9 year old granddaughter and infant grandson (they can call themselves "locals") were born at South County Hospital and they are all fortunate enough to be living in South Kingstown.
+They are homeowners, employed in strong professions, making lives for themselves that matter - what more could I ask for?
+My granddaughter is currently a student at Peace Dale Elementary enrolled in the DLI Program and will enter 4th grade in the fall of 2020.

 Politics, and the political process is a passion for me.
 I have always felt compelled to keep myself informed and engaged in local issues and in the political process.
 I strive to keep abreast of issues in the local, state and national arena.
 I have served as the State Committeewoman for two prior SK State Representatives and I currently serve on the RI State Senate District 37 Committee.